heterosys/mlir-aie/AIEDialect.md

 operation ::= `AIE.useToken` $tokenName `(` $action `,` $user `)` attr-dict
 ```

-This operation uses token (logical lock).
-A logical lock can be acquired by an user, or
+This operation uses a token (logical lock).
+A logical lock can be acquired by a user, or
 released to another user.
 Similar to UseLockOp, this operation can be understood as
 "blocking" op.